HSLU-NaomiM/foxy-dashboard/README.md

 Add the following lines to the .env file, replacing the placeholder values with your actual Supabase credentials.

 VITE_SUPABASE_URL=YOUR_SUPABASE_PROJECT_URL
-VITE_SUPABASE_URL=YOUR_SUPABASE_ANON_KEY

-Note: Create React App requires custom environment variables to be prefixed with REACT_APP_ for them to be exposed to the application.
+VITE_SUPABASE_KEY=YOUR_SUPABASE_ANON_KEY

 Update Dashboard.js:
 Modify the src/components/Dashboard.js file to read the credentials from the environment variables.

-const SUPABASE_URL = process.env.REACT_APP_SUPABASE_URL;
+const VITE_SUPABASE_URL = process.env.REACT_APP_SUPABASE_URL;
-const SUPABASE_KEY = process.env.REACT_APP_SUPABASE_KEY;
+const VITE_SUPABASE_KEY = process.env.REACT_APP_SUPABASE_KEY;

 Add .env to .gitignore:
 Add the .env file to your .gitignore file to ensure it is not committed to your version control.
 This is the most crucial step for security.

 # .gitignore
 ...